 With all the confusion and contention spreading in our communities right alongside this new virus who has us all on our toes, The Wildwood Path has been listening, learning, and adapting with every passing week—all with the aim of evolving our offerings so that respect and relationship with nature and one another can grow and thrive in our communities right along with confusion and contention— we think we need that respect and relationship even more in the time of COVID19!
+When it comes to diabetics it’s important to have the right diet as food help fight diabetes.

 We feel committed to keeping our vulnerable beloveds as safe as possible, honoring our overburdened healthcare systems and workers, and respecting the power of this virus by taking whatever steps we can in order to mitigate the risks of transmission.
-Here are some of the things we’re doing when we gather—all are invited to participate to the best of their ability, knowing that folks have different limits and physical/psychological restrictions and not everyone will be able to do some of these things.
+Here are some of the things we’re doing when we gather—all are invited to participate to the best of their ability, knowing that folks have different limits and physical/psychological restrictions like smas facelift and not everyone will be able to do some of these things.
 We hope that it adds up to the safest environment possible for everyone!

 We are so lucky that most of our teaching and learning happens outdoors, in the place where wind, air, sun, and space are all so willing to help disperse viral particles and prevent anyone from inhaling enough of them to contract the disease.
 For this upcoming year, we are inviting our program participants to be even MORE badass and to plan to spend all of our time outdoors.
 Usually we snuggle up in cozy nooks together in Wintertime, but this year it’s more likely that we’ll be out and about in the woods and fields, well bundled up and with generous fires to keep us warm and tarps to keep us dry.
 We don’t want to have to be alone all winter, so we’re excited to be together in the elements—a source of safety and community in these circumstances.